-Let’s review the numbers one more time: More than half of people drink coffee every day, and less than 1 in 50 carry a reusable cup.
+Let’s review the numbers one more time: More than half of people drink coffee every day, and less than 1 in 50 carries a reusable cup.
 That’s pretty depressing.

-In total, 158 million paper cups get used every single day .
+In total, 158 million paper cups get used every single day.
 That seems pretty inefficient.
-With coffee consumption expected to increase 25% over the next five years, it is imperative that we reduce our reliance on single-use disposables .
+With coffee consumption expected to increase by 25% over the next five years, it is imperative that we reduce our reliance on single-use disposables .

 That’s what we’re working on at Kill the Cup.